 With so many scam artists online, it’s difficult for beginners to learn without getting ripped off.
 Finding an experienced mentor with a solid track record and successful students is crucial.
 While not everyone likes Timothy Sykes, he has multiple success stories.
 Some of his most successful subscribers include Tim Grittani, Steven Dux, Michael Goode, Roland Wolf and Connor Bruggemann.
-An alternative option is using Youtube and Investopedia to educate yourself.
-There are hundreds of videos and free websites that teach the foundations of stock trading.
-Beware of marketers creating videos purely to advertise their services.
-Ricky Gutierrez actually creates useful content but only does so to sell high-priced courses.
-In addition to Youtube videos, Penny Stocks for Dummies by Peter Leeds is another great learning resource.
+An alternative option is using YouTube and Investopedia to educate yourself.
+There are hundreds of videos and free websites that teach the foundations of stock trading but beware of marketers creating videos purely to advertise their services.
+In addition to YouTube videos, Penny Stocks for Dummies by Peter Leeds is another great learning resource.

 While penny stocks are risky there still is potential to make huge profits providing you follow a suitable strategy.
 The path to profitability can be a long road, learning to trade is a frustrating task that can take years to master.
 Get yourself a mentor and set yourself up for success.
 This requires investing heavily into education that will pay off in the long run.

 James Kelly is my name and penny stocks are my game!
 Former day trader turned long-term investor with a decade of experience in the market.
 Over the years, I’ve joined dozens of trading services and I aim to provide honest reviews to help traders make better decisions!